xiaonia/kotlin-web-site/pages/docs/reference/classes.md

 </div>

-If the derived class has a primary constructor, the base class can (and must) be initialized right there, using the parameters of the primary constructor.
+<span style="color:red;">If the derived class has a primary constructor, the base class can (and must) be initialized right there,
+using the parameters of the primary constructor.</span>

-If the derived class has no primary constructor, then each secondary constructor has to initialize the base type using the *super*{: .keyword } keyword, or to delegate to another constructor which does that.
+<span style="color:red;">If the derived class has no primary constructor, then each secondary constructor has to initialize the base type
+using the *super*{: .keyword } keyword, or to delegate to another constructor which does that.
-Note that in this case different secondary constructors can call different constructors of the base type:
+Note that in this case different secondary constructors can call different constructors of the base type:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>